filekit-co/wikitoday-front/src/lib/data/2023-08-20/Kang-Lee-will-use-st/EN-US.md

 ---
-title: 'Kang, Lee ''''will use sticky grappling to win ''''Road to UFC'''''
+title: 'Kang Kyung-ho ''''will use sticky grappling to win ''''Road to UFC'''''
 description: 'UFC bantamweight fighter Kang Kyung-ho ''''Mr. Perfect'''' Kang, 35, is expected to enter the UFC on...'
 category: 'Sports'
 keywords: 'UFC'